Mardi Gras Lunch and Talent Show February 19th!

 Reading the Bible In A Year!

-As we come to the end of our year long practice Kath and Angie have a few questions for you:
+As we come to the end of our year-long practice of reading the Bible in a year Kath and Angie have a few questions for you:

 Was this discipline beneficial to your faith journey?